The topics covered in this blog are as follows:

 This is to provide more security to your account and to prevent unauthorized access.

-Now, let’s talk about the software that you have installed in your system to detect any malicious activity.
+Now, let’s talk about the software that you have installed in your system to detect any malware attacks.
 Whenever the software detects any malicious activity, it immediately warns you about it.
 The purpose here is the same, and that is to make your device more secure.

 All this process is done with the help of risk register files.
 A risk register file is managed by each organization in which all risks, along with their solutions, are listed down to prevent any kind of security breach.